-There are four projects a semester.
+There are four to five projects a semester.
 A project consists of a project leader, two to three senior advisors (past project leaders), and four to five consultants.
 The team works together throughout the semester to solve pressing problems faced by our clients.
-At the end of the semester, we present our work to the client during a live (online) deliverable.
+At the end of the semester, we present our work to the client through either online or in-person deliverables.

 The application consists of a resume, transcript, and a short written response.
 You can learn more about the recruitment process on our 'Join Us' page.